 In mechanical filtration, the filter physically separates and removes any wastes or solids.
 It is like a vacuum cleaner.
 If we take the example of living only in one room, once the room gets dirty with leftover food and waste, you would clean it with a vacuum cleaner.
 But the problem is that while physically removing waste makes the room appear clean, the waste still would leave behind polluted air in the room.
 In a Koi pond, the solids can be physically removed; and the water look crystal clear.
 But toxic substances like ammonia dissolved in the water will remain.
 This is why it is often said that clear water is not necessarily healthy water.
 Both solids and toxic substances must not only be visually removed, but also decomposed and purified.

 This brings us to the second type of filtration—biological filtration.
 In biological filtration, we use help from bacteria.
 Beneficial (nitrifying) bacteria detoxify and purify the water. – excerpt taken from https://www.kodamakoigarden.com/understanding-koi-pond-filter-system/

 Ultraviolet (UV) Light Sterilization Systems play an important role in a complete water treatment process in ponds.

 How Do They Work?

-A common way for homeowners to keep their pond water clear is by the use of a UV clarifier.
-If you use a high-quality biological filter that is capable of filtering your size pond and fish load you will not likely need a UV.
+A common way for homeowners to keep their pond water clear is by the use of a UV Sterilizer and Bio-Mechanical Pond Filter.
 If the filter is not capable of filtering your pond, you will have excess nutrients in the water and will likely have a green water algae problem.
-A UV clarifier works by passing the water through a tube next to a UV bulb.
+A UV Sterilizer works by passing the water through a tube next to a UV bulb.
 The high intensity light kills off the microscopic algae cells that form green water.
-Make no mistake, a UV will not control string algae since the string algae do not flow through the tube next to the the light bulb.
+Make no mistake, a UV will not control string algae since the string algae does not flow through the tube next to the UV light bulb.